Thahira-Thasneem/SQL-Projects/README.md

 # SQL-Projects
-Portfolio projects with respect to Data Analysis and as part of learning SQL
+Portfolio projects with respect to Data Analysis using MySQL